elastic/integrations/docs/generic_guidelines.md

 #### Default datasets

 When applicable an integration package should provide a default dataset that aggregates a subset of most relevant metrics across other data streams.
-Think of them as the metrics that we visualize on overview dashboards or use for alerting.
+Think of them as the metrics that are visualized on overview dashboards or use for alerting.
 A rule of thumb for creating a separate default dataset could be when the number of datasets in a package is more than 3.

 #### Updated versions

 An integration package should support the most relevant versions of a target system.
 Some of our integrations support older versions of a target service/system, which were relevant at the time of implementation.
 Over time they get outdated and require a revision, which can be as simple as testing the integration against the latest version and updating the compatibility section in the docs, or it can mean refactoring the code to work with the latest version.
 _For example, the Ceph module has recently been updated to support the latest version which had an entirely different way of collecting metrics.
-In order to accommodate both older and new versions in the module, we created a set of metricsets in the module specifically for newer versions and noted in the docs which metricsets to use._
+In order to accommodate both older and new versions in the module, there were created metricsets in the module specifically for newer versions and noted in the docs which metricsets to use._

 #### Updated configuration defaults